irrdnet/irrd/docs/users/queries.rst

     C

-The length is the number of bytes in the response, including the newline immediately after the response.
-Different objects are part of one block of response content, each object separated by a blank line.
+The length is the number of bytes in the response, including the newline immediately after the response content.
+Different objects are part of one lock of response content, each object separated by a blank line.

 If the query was valid, but no entries were found, the response is::